okogosov/PPL/README.md

 - this version is the base for creation PPL-version, written with C++ instead of C# (project name - "Forest"),
 - project "Forest" is in progress, its performance is better than PPL.
-- simultaneously with developing of the project "Forest" code of project PPL was reworked, several bugs are fixed and performance mproved.
+- simultaneously with developing of the project "Forest" code of project PPL was reworked, several bugs are fixed and performance improved.